bkper/bkper-tax-bot/README.md

 **Taxes** are calculated based on the transaction amount and some properties set in the account or group, specifying the rates to apply.

+They can be **included** in overall transaction amount, such as VAT, or **excluded** such as income taxes.

 Once the taxes calculated, the Tax Bot will record one or more transactions with the entry for the taxes.